L-based numerical linked cluster expansion for square lattice models: A short summary of NLCEs

 \subsection{Building blocks}

 A striking flexibility of NLCEs is that, for any given lattice geometry, one can use different building blocks to carry out different expansions.
-For the square lattice, in Ref.~\cite{rigol_bryant_07a} it was shown that one can use bonds, sites, and (corner-sharing) squares as building blocks for NLCEs to study thermal equilibrium properties of spin models.
+For the square lattice, in Ref.~\cite{rigol_bryant_07a} it was shown that one can use bonds, sites, and corner-sharing squares as building blocks for NLCEs to study thermal equilibrium properties of spin models.
 More recently, a rectangle expansion was used to study quantum dynamics~\cite{gan_20, richter_20}.
-The bond (site) expansion exhibits a number of clusters that grows very rapidly with the number of bonds (sites) in the clusters.
-As a result, because of the large number of clusters, the series needs to be truncated at cluster sizes that are smaller than those that can be fully diagonalized in current computers.
+The number of clusters in the bond and site expansions grows very rapidly with the number of bonds and sites, respectively, in the clusters.
+As a result, because of the large number of clusters, the series for spin-1/2 models needs to be truncated at cluster sizes that are smaller than those that can be fully diagonalized in current computers.
 On the other hand, the square/rectangle expansions exhibit a number of clusters that grows slowly with the number of sites in the clusters.
-This results in a number of clusters that is not too large for the cluster sizes that can be fully diagonalized in current computers.
+This results in a number of clusters that is not too large for the cluster sizes that can be fully diagonalized for spin-1/2 models in current computers.
 In this case, the limit in the number of terms in the expansion is set by the largest clusters that one can diagonalize.
-As we will show, each expansion has its advantages and disadvantages, which are associated to: (i) the convergence of the bare sums, and (ii) the possibility of using resummation techniques (introduced next).
+As we will show, each expansion has its advantages and disadvantages, which are associated to: (i) the convergence of the bare sums, and (ii) the possibility of using resummation techniques.